Evil Ruins

-Evil Ruins is an adventure for fantasy role-playing games published by Mayfair Games in 1984.
+Evil Ruins is a fantasy role-playing game adventure published by Mayfair Games in 1984 as part of their Role Aids line of products.
+Although the adventure does not specify the rules that should be used, it is compatible with TSR's Advanced Dungeons & Dragons rules, although Mayfair was not licensed to produce AD&D material.

 Plot summary

-Evil Ruins is a scenario for character levels 2-5 based on Saxon legend and set in an actual historical castle.

-Evil Ruins is an adventure in which the player characters travel to the Castle of Tintagel to uncover the unknown circumstances around the death of Ethelwaine, heir to the Tintagel throne.
+The player characters travel to the castle of Tintagel to uncover the unknown circumstances around the death of Ethelwaine, heir to the Tintagel throne.
 Along the way they encounter squirrels who try to rob them, intelligent spiders, and a sordid non-player character who can help them find the hidden castle.
-Once they arrive, the characters find that the castle was destroyed by evil forces leaving a four-level underground ruin for the party to search for clues to solve the mystery.
-If the characters are able to clear the ruins of hazards, the Castle of Tintagel can be rebuilt into a religious retreat.
+Once they arrive, the characters find that the castle was destroyed by evil forces, leaving a four-level underground ruin for the party to search for clues to solve the mystery.
+If the characters are able to clear the ruins of hazards, the castle can be rebuilt into a religious retreat.

+Evil Ruins is a designed for character levels 2-5.

 Publication history

+In 1982, Mayfair Games entered the role-playing game market with Role Aids, a series of unlicensed adventures and supplements that were designed to be compatible with AD&D but carefully skirted around material trademarked by TSR.
+Eventually over 50 products were published in the Role Aids line.

-Evil Ruins was written by Stephen T. Bourne and Martin F. King and was published by Mayfair Games in 1984 as a 32-page book.
-The adventure module was part of the Role Aids line and was suitable for Dungeons & Dragons or similar systems.
+One of the products was the 32-page adventure Evil Ruins, written by Stephen T. Bourne and Martin F. King, with cover art by Boris Vallejo and published by Mayfair in 1984.